 Thursday, April 23, 2020 9:00 am - 12:30 pm EST

 A visual representation of the national dialogue was captured during the event to graphically reiterate the challenges and opportunities facing children, youth and families as we work to transform our systems during the global COVID pandemic.

 A National Dialogue

 Preventing child abuse and neglect is a collective effort.
 The COVID-19 public health crisis is requiring our systems and families to rapidly adapt to changing environments.
 Protecting children requires bringing together people, systems, and technology to strengthen families and build the capacity of community-based services.

-Join us for a national dialogue on April 23 as we observe National Child Abuse Prevention Month.
-The event will feature two panels, with discussions covering how systems can be transformed to protect children, efforts underway during the COVID-19 pandemic, and what programs and services are supporting and building the evidence for community-driven efforts in prevention.
+Leading child welfare experts and stakeholders joined our national dialogue on April 23 in observance of National Child Abuse Prevention Month.
+The event featured two panels, with discussions covering how systems can be transformed to protect children, efforts underway during the COVID-19 pandemic, and what programs and services are supporting and building the evidence for community-driven efforts in prevention.

 Moderator: Alisa Santucci, MS, LCMFT, Principal Associate, Abt Associates

 Panel 1 – Webinar #1: Transforming Systems to Protect Children